EBISPOT/OLS-graphview/README.md

   - The widget is listed on the <a href="http://www.biojs.io">bio.js website</a> where you could find other interesting visualisation for biological data

 # How to start to plugin
+**PLEASE MAKE SURE YOU USE HTTPS INSTEAD OF HTTP URLS IN THE FUTURE FOR EBI WEBSERVICE CALLS**

 ```
 var app = require("ols-graphview");
 var instance = new app();